Yallamaztar/iw4m/README.md

 ---

-## GameUtils Class 🎮
+## Server Class 🎮
-The `GameUtils` class provides utility functions for interacting with the IW4M-Admin server
+The `Server` class provides utility functions for interacting with the IW4M-Admin server
 ### Methods
 `get_server_ids()`